OpenMS/pyopenms-docs/docs/source/chemistry.rst

 ------------------------

-An amino acid residue modification is represented in OpenMS by the class ``ResidueModification``.
-The known modifications are stored in the ``ModificationsDB`` object, which is capable of retrieving specific modifications.
+An amino acid residue modification is represented in OpenMS by the class :py:class:`~.ResidueModification`.
+The known modifications are stored in the :py:class:`~.ModificationsDB` object, which is capable of retrieving specific modifications.
 It contains UniMod as well as PSI modifications.

 .. code-block:: python